Arthur7436/Free-Code-Camp/README.md

 + Complete FCC, TOP and CS50
 + Basic cyber security knowledge
 + Basic game dev knowledge
-+ Have a nice Portfolio by the end of 12 months
++ Have a nice Portfolio by the end of 2023

 Methods:
 + Minimum 1hr of coding per day